radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 ![image description](images/creating2.png)

-Once the environment has been successfully created, the environment's status will switch from "Creating" to "Operational".
+Once the environment has been successfully created, the environment's status changes to "Operational".

 ![image description](images/operational.png)